abond936/My-Journal/docs/Project.md

    - Place components in appropriate subdirectory based on function
    - Place shared components in common/ directory
    - Place component-specific types in lib/types/

+3. **Provider Component Convention**
+   - Philosophy: Components that provide application-wide React Context (e.g., for themes, authentication, data) are treated as a special category of component.
+   - Location: All such providers **MUST** be placed in the `src/components/providers/` directory.
+   - Naming: Files **MUST** be named according to the provider component they export, e.g., `ThemeProvider.tsx`, `AuthProvider.tsx`.
+   - Structure: Each provider module should be self-contained, exporting the Provider component and a corresponding `use...()` hook for easy consumption (e.g., `useTheme()`).

 ### Naming Conventions
 1. **File Naming**